 Whether it’s scholarships, grants, or connecting students to federal aid, the University of Michigan has numerous resources and ways to help eligible students and their families pay for college.
 International students on temporary visas are not eligible for financial aid, and are expected to pay the full cost of attendance.

-The Office of Financial Aid is your number one resource for finding out how to apply, what you need to do to qualify, and what types of financial aid are available.
+The Office of Financial Aid is your number one resource for finding out how to apply for aid, what you need to do to qualify, and what types of financial aid are available.
 Now is the time to contact Financial Aid and set up a time to start making your financial aid plans with an advisor.

-October 1: Complete the Free Application for Federal Student Aid (FAFSA) as soon as possible after this date to determine your eligibility for low interest federal student loans (Federal Direct Stafford and Federal Perkins Loan programs), as well as federal and state grants and Federal Work-Study.
+October 1: Complete the Free Application for Federal Student Aid (FAFSA) as soon as possible after this date to determine your eligibility for low interest federal student loans, as well as federal and state grants and federal Work-Study.
 You do not have to be admitted to start working on your FAFSA.
 Questions about your FAFSA should be directed to the Office of Financial Aid.

 October 1: In addition to the FAFSA, complete the CSS/Financial Aid Profile to determine your eligibility for University of Michigan institutional grant assistance (you do not have to be admitted to start working on your CSS Profile).
 Questions about the Profile should be directed to the Office of Financial Aid.

 March 31: Date by which the Office of Financial Aid must receive your FAFSA and Profile applications.
 Although you may apply later, you might not be considered for all aid programs.
 Apply early to receive an aid offer by the May 1 enrollment deadline.

 May 1: Enrollment deposit deadline (the enrollment deposit will reserve a space for you in your class).